LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Only category data is stored as tables with the category schemas implemented
 - The data stored here comes from the bronze layer and nowhere else
 - Data that does not qualify for the gold layer is also stored in a designated place
+- Only connectors can load into the silver layer

 We allow these implementations to add fields not present in the category schemas.